Join us in celebrating our 50th anniversary at a free family-friendly community fair!

 1980, February - Mendocino College received full accreditation from the Western Association of Schools and Colleges.

-1981 -Facilities at the Fairgrounds in Ukiah became so impacted that some programs moved to other locations.
-The library relocated to the corner of State and Gibson streets.
+1981 – Facilities at the 12th District Fairgrounds in Ukiah became so impacted that some programs moved to other locations.
+The library and Child Development relocated to the corner of State and Gibson Streets.

-1983, October 21 - Ground was broken on the first Ukiah Campus building, the library, and the old portables were hauled up from the fairgrounds.
+1983, October 21 – Ground was broken on the first Ukiah Campus buildings.

-1985, Summer - Classes began on the new Ukiah campus.
+1985, Summer – Classes began on the new Ukiah campus in the Library and Alternative Learning Center

-1985-86 - The Classroom/Administration Building was constructed and provided classrooms and faculty and administrative offices.
+1986, Spring - The Classroom / Administration Building (later renamed MacMillan Hall) was opened provided classrooms and faculty and administrative offices.

-1988 - New Child Development Lab built, featuring a round design with a central observation room.
+1989, Spring – The New Child Development Center featuring a round design with a central observation room was opened.

-1993/94 - Mendocino College's Center for the Visual and Performing Arts was built.
+1994, Fall – Mendocino College's Center for the Visual and Performing Arts was opened, featuring a 400-seat state-of-the-art theater.

-1998-99 - Lake Center moves to a new 10,000 sq. ft. facility at 1005 Parallel Drive, Lakeport, one day before open registration for the Fall semester.
-New building includes a Learning Lab, a second computer lab and additional classroom space as well as Admin offices, counseling offices, a faculty workroom, bookstore and a parking lot.
+1999 – Lake Center moves to a new 10,000 sq. ft. facility at 1005 Parallel Drive, Lakeport, one day before open registration for the Fall semester.
+The new building includes a Learning Lab, a second computer lab, additional classroom space, Administration offices, counseling offices, a faculty workroom, bookstore, and a parking lot.

 2003, August - The Willits Center adds two new classrooms, including a new home for the center's computer lab and a wireless computer network system, at the Mendocino County Museum, part of the Redwood Empire Railroad History Project in Willits.